 Is No Yolk Sac at 6 Weeks a Sign of Miscarriage?

 If a woman is 6 weeks pregnant and no yolk sac or foetal pole is visible during the ultrasound scan, it could be a sign of miscarriage.
-But it is hard to tell, hence a follow-up scan will be required to ascertain that there is no sign of foetal development.
+But it is hard to determine this during one scan, so a follow-up scan will be required to ascertain that there is no sign of foetal development.
 If this is established, then the doctor will diagnose a miscarriage.

 Sometimes, if the gestational sac has reached a certain measurement like 25mm or more, and yet there is no yolk sac or foetal pole visible, then your doctor will identify it as a miscarriage.